How to complain

 Most complaints procedures have the same basic steps.
-Find out who to talk to and what to say.

 Making an informal complaint